Do your prospects ever feel irrational and understanding their logic – especially when it comes to their objections to your sales pitch?

 You are driving so strongly towards an outcome that you forget the importance of simplifying the process itself, making the desired result more inevitable.

 Salespeople – even very good ones – sometimes have myopia.
 They want to close the deal so badly that they are unaware of barriers that hinder progress.
 Remember purchasing decisions have emotional aspects.
 The prospect may be highly risky.
 If so, have you done everything to minimize their fears?
-Alternatively, the prospect may feel frustrating and confusing and your potential buyer may be too overwhelmed to make a decision.
-Whatever the case, think what you can do to simplify their life and smooth the path to buy.
+Alternatively, the prospect may feel frustrating and confusing and your potential buyer may be too overwhelmed to make a decision – a buying process is a very important responsibility.
+Whatever the case, think about what you can do to simplify their life and smooth the path to buying, answering whatever question they may have and showing the key benefits of your proposal.

 You need help and it’s time to get it